-After a five-day whirlwind trip, Events Director Michelle, left half her heart in Havana.
+After a five-day whirlwind trip, Events Director Dave, left half his heart in Havana.

 Many traditional tourists have visited Cuba, travel companies have been packaging up all-inclusive holidays to this northern Caribbean sun-trap for years, but only recently with travel restrictions loosening up, have curious adventurers opted for the bright, bold and bustling streets of heady Havana.

 Taking the crown as the largest island in the Caribbean, Cuba has many accolades to add to its brightly feathered cap; Havana Club rum, Cohiba cigars, the invention of the Daquari, as well as being the birth-place of the seductive salsa scene.
 And let's not forget the classic cars.
 If you’re into your motor vehicles then this is just about the greatest place in the world to visit.
 With its dilapidated roads crawling with candy-coloured Cadillacs from the fifties, Old Havana is like being on the real-life set of Happy Days.
 In fact, it's like one big moving car show.

 Arguably one of the most picturesque and photographable cities in the world, the captivating capital of Cuba is so much more than the travel guides tell you, it's a sensory overload that cannot be explained until you have experienced the old-world charm of Havana for yourself.